oladigbo/oladigbo/README.md

-- 👋 Hi, I’m oladigbo
+- 👋 Hi, I’m Ajibola,
-- 👀 I’m interested in ...
+- 👀 I’m interested in Robotics,
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Coding,
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with all of you,
 - 📫 How to reach me +1 343 988 7645

 <!---